nss-evening-cohort-05/spa-milestone-challenge-Matthensley777/README.md

 ## Instructions

-You operate a used car lot, and need to have an application where you can update the description and availability of each car in your inventory.
-You are going to using the Bootstrap grid to lay out your HTML structure.

 1. Create an array of cars in the `inventory.json` file (see example structure below).
 Put at least three cars in the array.